genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

 To use this plugin you have a version of typescript as part of the project, located inside of the `node_modules`.

 1. Ensure the package is installed in your `package.json` and you've run `npm install`.
-2. Update your `tsconfig.json` with the following info:
+2. Configure the plugin in the `tsconfig.json`.
+The following is an example shape, see below for full explanations.

 ```json
 {